Reporting Child Abuse

 call 412-473-2000 or 1-800-932-0313** if you are concerned about the well-being of a person, 18 years of age or younger.
 These numbers answer 24 hours a day, 7 days a week.

-- The age of the child
+- Source of the report

 *You can make the call anonymously and do not have to give your name or contact information.

-*The Pennsylvania ChildLine and Abuse Registry is known as “ChildLine.”
-ChildLine accepts and assigns reports of child and student abuse to county children and youth agencies for investigation.
+**The Pennsylvania ChildLine and Abuse Registry is known as “ChildLine.”
+ChildLine accepts and assigns reports of child abuse to county children and youth agencies for investigation.
 ChildLine may also provide information and referral services for families and children.